Aobyte Works With Elabnext To Streamline Custom Add-On Development

-BOSTON, MA, UNITED STATES, September 4, 2024 /EINPresswire / -- Today, eLabNext , a company that provides digital solutions for the collection, management, and analysis of laboratory information, announced a new collaboration with AOByte, an end-to-end software development service provider.
-The collaboration between eLabNext and AOByte's specialized software development tools empowers developers to create both simple and complex add-ons , enhancing the functionality of the digital lab platform for all eLabNext users.
+(MENAFN- GlobeNewsWire - Nasdaq) BOSTON, Sept.
+05, 2024 (GLOBE NEWSWIRE) -- Today, eLabNext , a company that provides digital solutions for the collection, management, and analysis of laboratory information, announced a new collaboration with AOByte , an end-to-end software development service provider.
+The collaboration between eLabNext and AOByte's specialized software development tools empowers developers to create both simple and complex add-ons, enhancing the functionality of the digital lab platform for all eLabNext users.

 “Since we have opened up our ecosystem to third-party developers and established collaborations like the one with AOByte, we have seen an unprecedented acceleration in the ability to apply customizations and add new features, either for the broader community or specifically for customers' own workflows,” comments Erwin Seinen, Founder and Managing Director of eLabNext.“AOByte has swiftly become a standout partner due to their expertise and dedication.
 Through our work with AOByte, we empower our customers to customize and enhance the eLabNext platform in innovative ways.
 This is just the beginning, and we look forward to exploring even more opportunities to enhance our platform's capabilities for our users.”